wilsonandusa/webapp/README.md

 Daocun Yang's submission for NextCapital's programming exercise. <br /><br />

 My solution makes partial use of <a href="https://github.com/BLC/bowling-api-client">this provided API</a>.
 My solution also doesn't make use of database or back-end technologies; instead it uses HTML5 web storage to simulate user sign up and log in.
-In addition to the minimum requirments specified by the documentation, my solution also allows a user to set starting balance for bowlers, as well as choosing game difficulty.
+In addition to the minimum requirments specified by the <a href="http://bowling-api.nextcapital.com/">documentation</a>, my solution also allows a user to set starting balance for bowlers, as well as choosing game difficulty.

 # Live Demo
 https://bowlingjackpot.herokuapp.com